Updated on September 6, 2022

 2. Exposure to Toxins

-According to the United Nations (UN) global review, about 200,000 people die annually due to pesticide poisoning.2 Some pesticides (organophosphates) and herbicides can cause pupils to constrict.
+According to the United Nations (UN) global review, about 200,000 people die annually from pesticide poisoning.2 Some pesticides and herbicides can cause pupils to constrict.

 Nerve agents like sarin, soman, tabun, and VX are also known to cause pinpoint pupils.3

-Although you may not notice exposure to toxins, pinpoint pupils are an excellent indicator for doctors.4
+Although you may overlook exposure to toxins, pinpoint pupils are an excellent indicator for doctors.4

 Other Symptoms